HMS Defender (1883): Active career

-A shed and slipway were built for her in Baker's Bay below Erskine Point, but enthusiasm seems to have been short-lived; she spent most of her time out of the water to preserve her galvanised hull.
+A shed and slipway were built for her in Baker's Bay (now Magazine Bay) below Erskine Point, but enthusiasm seems to have been short-lived; she spent most of her time out of the water to preserve her galvanised hull.

 In March 1886 Rear Admiral R A E Scott of Dunedin, honorary Commodore of the Naval Artillery Volunteers, arrived at Lyttelton in the course of a tour of inspection.
 Captain McLellan, the harbour master and commanding officer of the Lyttelton unit met him at the station and escorted him to where the torpedo boat was waiting, steamed up at Gladstone Pier.
 A trip was made round Ripa Island to observe the progress of the defence works and then on to Little Port Cooper.
 The trip was not a success; The Lyttelton Times describes the vessel's performance as "enough to make a marine engineer weep tears of gall!".
 Her engine was so rusty that only 12.5 kn could be got out of her.
 The steam engines quickly used up all supplies of fresh water and the tanks had to be refilled with salt water, the boat proceeding slowly while this was done.
 The Lyttelton Times writer did not blame the Volunteers for this dreary performance but rather the inability of the Government to provide a full-time engineer to service her.